 To access the importance of life insurance, think how difficult is it going to be for your loved ones and dependents to survive with you not being around.

-Find the best answer to this question and quantify the answer by putting a dollar figure to what your dependents will need to maintain the current lifestyle and achieve the decided goals like college education, wedding etc.
+Find the best answer to this question and quantify the answer by putting a dollar figure to what your dependents will need to maintain the current lifestyle and achieve the decided goals like college education, wedding, etc.

 Once you have the dollar number, proceed to choose a suitable insurance policy for yourself.
 You can choose from the following kind of life insurance policies to get the stated payoff:

-In terms of life policies, the policyholder would pay a premium each year, which could be fixed or variable based on the contract, and the nominees/dependents will get a lump-sum called death benefit in the event of the death of the policyholder.
+In terms of life policies, the policyholder would pay a premium each year, which could be fixed or variable based on the contract, and the nominees/dependents will get a lump sum called death benefit in the event of the death of the policyholder.

-These policies are called pure protection policies and have a fixed term, wherein the policyholder pays premium up to a certain age and if she remains fit till that age, the contract gets expired and the insurer pays nothing.
+These policies are called pure protection policies and have a fixed term, wherein the policyholder pays a premium up to a certain age and if she remains fit till that age, the contract gets expired and the insurer pays nothing.

 We will discuss pure protection policies that are generally less expensive than whole life policies below.